Local Customs: Cavern Sounds

 In the strata of great late-sixties/early-seventies rock compilations, Cavern Sound skews toward the iconic 1972 Nuggets set in its presentation.
 Released a decade into Numero’s history, the set adeptly displays the label’s penchant for narrative and visual substance.
 Ryan Boyle’s liner notes present a history of the studio, its founders, its affiliated labels, and brief bios of the various bands and artists represented among the set’s twenty-four tracks.

-It’s the latter that shows the true value that Cavern provided to the region’s burgeoning rock scene.
+It’s those biographies that show the true value that Cavern provided to the region’s burgeoning rock scene.
 Several of the included tracks were part of one-off recording sessions: the kind funded by parents (both supportive and skeptical), summer jobs, and gigs at local dances, talent shows, and frat parties.
-Cavern’s business model meant that few acts would be turned away – no matter how rough their edges were – so virtually any area band with a few hundred bucks could conceivably make a professional-sounding recording, and press a run of 45s.
+Cavern’s business model meant that few acts would be turned away — no matter how rough their edges were — so virtually any area band with a few hundred bucks could conceivably make a professional-sounding recording and press a small run of 45s.

 As such, the recordings produced at Cavern were often the creation of wide-eyed dreamers: coffee shop songsters looking to make it big, either as performers or song-peddlers; old has-beens and never-weres, hoping that the right song could get them (back) into the game; high-school rock bands who plied their trade by playing popular hits, but snuck off to Cavern to record their own mini-masterpieces.